 If you’re backpacking around New Zealand by campervan or staying in a tent, check out the Punakaiki Beach Camp.
 Listen to the waves rolling in on this coastal holiday park.
 Accommodation includes powered sites, tent sites and cabins.
-Make use of the communal kitchen (ask at reception for cooking utensils if you need them – they’re free to hire, but not out in the kitchen).
+Make use of the communal kitchen to spruce up your own meals (ask at reception for cooking utensils if you need them – they’re free to hire, but are not out in the kitchen).

 Check Punakaiki Beach Camp out:

 40 minutes south of Punakaiki, the Global Village Backpackers is just one of the backpacker offerings in the town of Greymouth.
 Make use of free kayak hire for exploring the neighbouring Lake Karoro and bike hire to explore the local area.
 At the end of the end, relax in the spa pool or the Finnish sauna before retreating to your chosen room, whether it’s one of the private rooms like a double, twin, triple, family or even six-person dorm, or one of the shared dorms with mixed and female-only options available.
 For more options in Greymouth, head to the 7 Best Backpacker Hostels in Greymouth.

 Another backpacker-budget accommodation nearby Punakaiki is the Charleston Motor Camp & Holiday Park.
 Choose from a variety of cabins, from single rooms to bunk rooms (linen needs to be hired).
 Plus, there are powered sites and tent sites for camping.
 Charleston is 30 minutes’ drive from Punakaiki.
 Nearby, you will also find the town of Westport with the 5 Best Backpacker Hostels in Westport.